ajharvie/nilsolav/firmware/readme.md

 In the default keymap, double-tapping the numlock key toggles a layer where the numpad is transformed into a nav cluster.

-QMK users can copy the diretory into their qmk_firmware folder if they want to customise the keymap or compile themselves for any other reason.
+QMK users can copy the nilsolav directory into their qmk_firmware folder if they want to customise the keymap or compile themselves for any other reason.
 The correct file structure is then:
 ../qmk_firmware/keyboards/nilsolav/..